niinamehtala/ymparistovisat/README.md

 ## Installation and setup

 This project is hosted on GitHub Pages, so no installation is required.
-Visit the following link to start exploring the quizzes:
+Visit the following link to start playing:

 👉 [Ympäristövisat on GitHub Pages](https://niinamehtala.github.io/ymparistovisat/)